 The Art Of The Gun by R L Wilson (2002).
-Various editions describe some of the most beautiful modern sporting firearms in the world.
+Five volumes describe some of the most beautiful modern sporting firearms in the world.

 Ruger & His Guns: A History Of The Man, The Company And Their Firearms by R L Wilson (1996) is the definitive history of William B Ruger (b.1916) and of the company, Sturm, Ruger & Co., that he fashioned into the world's premier firearms manufacturer.

 Winchester: An American Legend by R L Wilson (1991) is the definitive and official history of Winchester arms and ammunition.
 Detailed and authoritative history of Winchester and its weapons, beginning with the Volcanic and the New Haven Arms Corporation, up to Winchester's present day incarnation as a division of the Olin Corporation.

 Buffalo Bill's Wild West: An American Legend by R L Wilson (1998) offers a vibrant pictorial celebration of the colourful cast of characters of the original Wild West shows, who made the frontier come alive.
 Features in-depth coverage of the costumes, weaponry, rare cabinet card photographs and Buffalo Bill's Ammo Wagon.